 Cause Number 3 – Postnasal Drip

-If you find yourself coughing up phlegm and wheezing after running in the cold, it’s likely because you’re dealing with a case of post-nasal drip.
+If you’ve ever found yourself hacking up phlegm and wheezing after a chilly jog, chances are you’re dealing with a classic case of post-nasal drip.

 Take the following measures to keep post-nasal drips while running at bay.